New Zealand cricket team in South Africa in 1994–95: Other matches

 As well as the international matches, four first-class and three other matches were played by the New Zealanders during the tour.
 The tour began with a friendly one-day match against NF Oppenheimer's XI and three first-class matches were played before the first Test match against Northern Transvaal, Griqualand West and Orange Free State.
 The New Zealanders drew with Northern Transvaal and beat Griqualand West by 23 runs before losing by two wickets to Orange Free State.

 After the first Test match a friendly one-day match against a Transvaal Invitational XI and a List A match against Transvaal were played, the New Zealanders winning the friendly match but losing against Transvaal.
 A final first-class match was played after the Mandela Series matches and before the last two Test matches against Boland.
-The match was abandoned at the beginning of the second day after the umpires deemed the pitch too dangerous to continue with 22 wickets having fallen on the first day, both sides having been dismissed for less than 90 runs.
+The match was abandoned at the beginning of the second day after the umpires deemed the pitch too dangerous to continue with 22 wickets having fallen on the first day, both teams having been dismissed for less than 90 runs.